Climate change in Finland

-Climate change in Finland has far reaching impacts on the natural environment and people of Finland.
+Climate change has far-reaching consequences on the natural environment and people of Finland.
 Finland was among the top five greenhouse gas emitters in 2001, on a per capita basis.
 Emissions increased to 58.8 million tonnes in 2016.
 Finland needs to triple its current cuts to emissions in order to be carbon neutral by 2035.
 Finland relies on coal and peat for its energy, but plans to phase out coal by 2029.
 Finland has a target of carbon neutrality by the year 2035 without carbon credits.
 The policies include nature conservation, more investments in trains, changes in taxation and more sustainable wood burning.
 After 2035 Finland will be carbon negative, meaning soaking more carbon than emitting.